Metre (music): Metric structure

 Some music, including chant, has freer rhythm, like the rhythm of prose compared to that of verse.
 Some music, such as some graphically scored works since the 1950s and non-European music such as Honkyoku repertoire for shakuhachi, may be considered ametric.
-The music term senza misura is Italian for "without metre", meaning to play without a beat, using time to bar how long it will take to play the bar.
+The music term senza misura is Italian for "without metre", meaning to play without a beat, using time (e.g. seconds elapsed on an ordinary clock) if necessary to determine how long it will take to play the bar.

 Metric structure includes metre, tempo, and all rhythmic aspects that produce temporal regularity or structure, against which the foreground details or durational patterns of any piece of music are projected.
 Metric levels may be distinguished: the beat level is the metric level at which pulses are heard as the basic time unit of the piece.
 Faster levels are division levels, and slower levels are multiple levels.
 A rhythmic unit is a durational pattern which occupies a period of time equivalent to a pulse or pulses on an underlying metric level.